 She chose the option of being a full-time professional.

-It was only towards the end of the 20th century that women like Margaret Thatcher and Sara Gilbert were able to count on the strong support of their husbands and excel in their professions.
+It was only towards the end of the 20th century that women like Margaret Thatcher were able to count on the strong support of their husbands and excel in their professions.

 Rita Levi never hesitated to prioritize her dedication to science and research.
 Her life was enriched, she helped as much as she could in the training of young researchers, she always maintained excellent human relationships.
 She never felt alone.